 Is this holiday for you?

-This is a sustained trip which treks the classic route of the Annapurna Sanctuary and then ascends Tent Peak (5663 metres).
-During the approach to the Annapurna Sanctuary we mostly follow good trails, providing straightforward walking conditions.
-Crossing the glacier to our base camp and the ascent to high camp involves more difficult terrain, including loose scree and steep grass slopes. however, as this trip is primarily aimed at those wishing to climb trekking peaks, the difficulty of the trekking itself will not be a major consideration.
+This climbing holiday treks the classic route of the Annapurna Sanctuary and then ascends Tent Peak also known as 'Tharpu Chuli' (5633m).
+During the trek to the Annapurna Sanctuary we mostly follow good trails, providing straightforward walking conditions.
+Crossing the glacier to our base camp and the ascent to high camp involves more difficult terrain, including loose scree and steep grass slopes.
+However, as this trip is primarily aimed at mountaineers, the difficulty of the trekking itself will not be a major consideration.
 It should be noted that trekking at altitudes of up to and over 5000 metres is of itself demanding.

 The term ‘Trekking Peak' was coined in the seventies when trekking was a relatively new phenomenon.
 Few of the trekking peaks can be simply ‘trekked' up, and perhaps ‘Alpine' peak would have been the better term.
-For these peaks, experience in the use of crampons and familiarity with the techniques of roped climbing, occasionally in exposed situations, and competence on such terrain, is essential.
-The approximate Alpine climbing grade Tent Peak is PD with 45 degree snow slopes and exposed ridge climbing.
-Fixed lines are used to protect exposed sections.
+For these peaks, experience in the use of crampons and familiarity with the techniques of roped climbing is recommended.
+The climbing on Tent Peak is reasonably straightforward and the approximate Alpine climbing grade is F+/PD.
+The climb is mostly on snow slopes of around 40 - 45 degrees and with some exposed ridge climbing.
+Fixed lines are used to protect any exposed sections.
 If you are in any doubt as to your capability for any of these climbs, please give our office a call.